-Despite the increase in the Company's economic interest in the Fund Group in 2015 as a result of the Canadian Restructuring Plan, the adjusted earnings attributable to the Fund Group's redeemable noncontrolling interests increased in 2015 compared with 2014 as a result of the positive effects of the Canadian Restructuring Plan and the Fund Group 2014 Drop Down Transaction on the Fund Group 2014 Drop Down Transaction.
+Despite the increase in the Company's economic interest in the Fund Group in 2015 as a result of the Canadian Restructuring Plan, the adjusted earnings attributable to the Fund Group's redeemable noncontrolling interests increased in 2015 compared with 2014 as a result of the positive effects of the Canadian Restructuring Plan and the Fund Group 2014 Drop Down Transaction on the Fund Group's adjusted earnings.
+For further details, refer to Canadian Restructuring Plan and The Fund Group 2014 Drop Down Transaction.